 What would a great life look like to you?

-The good news is that you are designing YOUR LIFE, and no two lives should or need to be the same.
+The good news is that when you are defining goals for your life, you are designing YOUR LIFE, and no two lives should or need to be the same.
 Your dream life will be entirely different to that of everyone else you know!

 There are many people recommending goal categories to base your goal setting around.